 While there are pools throughout the country, the Blue Lagoon is Iceland’s most famous.
-While touristy, few regret the experience of swimming in the warm, milky aquamarine waters surrounded by black lava rocks – and, heading to the bar in the middle to sip strawberry champagne, a beer, or even a green smoothie, if that’s your thing.
+Few regret the experience of swimming in the warm, milky aquamarine waters surrounded by black lava rocks – and, heading to the bar in the middle to sip strawberry champagne, a beer, or even a green smoothie, if that’s your thing.

 Arriving at Christmastime offers the chance to take part in all sorts of fun traditions in addition to seeing the towns all decked out in holiday lights.
 In fact, Icelanders tend to be especially festive when it comes to brightening things up at Christmas.
 Here, blocks of apartments are often lit up with synchronized lighting schemes, while neighbors compete against each other for the most beautifully decorated homes.
-The Icelandic Christmas tends to be a mixture of religious practice and traditional folklore, which starts on December 23 and ends on Epiphany, January 6.
+The Icelandic Christmas tends to be a mixture of religious practice and traditional folklore.
 As this is also the darkest part of the year, it makes sense that Icelanders add extra emphasis on bringing light into the festivities, inside and out.
 Watch the lighting of the Christmas tree and experience the Yule Lads, who, according to legend, descend from the mountains in December to deliver goodies to good children and rotten potatoes to those who’ve misbehaved.

 New Year's Eve

 Be sure to stick around for New Year’s Eve if you can, as it’s really one that’s not to be missed.
-In Reykjavik, the people put on their own celebration which generally begins with mass at Reykjavik Cathedral, just before sharing a meal with family and friends.
+In Reykjavik, locals put on their own celebration which generally begins with mass at Reykjavik Cathedral, just before sharing a meal with family and friends.
 Then they all head outside to attend neighborhood bonfires which are meant to symbolize the burning away of the previous year’s troubles.
-Roughly 500 tons of fireworks light up the sky from every corner of the city starting at around 11:35 pm, while flame-fueled gatherings include lots of drinking, folk songs and people dressed up as elves and trolls.
+Roughly 500 tons of fireworks light up the sky from every corner of the city, while flame-fueled gatherings include lots of drinking, folk songs and people dressed up as elves and trolls.
 Sometimes, the northern lights make an appearance to complement the magnificent pyrotechnics display.
 Afterward, many head to the clubs and bars for the remainder of the wild night that lasts well into the morning.

 Long Sunrises and Sunsets